HomeAmazon FBA Identifying Amazon gated and restricted brands to avoid suspension

 Identifying Amazon gated and restricted brands to avoid suspension

 With certain categories, you need permission from Amazon to list your products.
-These include Clothing, Health and Beauty, Grocery and Watches.
+These include Clothing, Dietary Supplements, Grocery and Watches.
 Some are easier than others to get permission for.
 Generally, Amazon will require invoices from authorised suppliers showing the purchase of a minimum number of units.

-More of the larger brands are getting their products Gated to protect against counterfeits and devaluing of their brand.
+Larger brands are increasingly getting their products Gated to protect against counterfeits and devaluing of their brand.
 To get ungated it is a similar process to category ungating.
 You will need to either provide invoices showing the purchase of a minimum number of units or have written permission from the brand owner.
 Getting written permission, or any reply at all, from the larger brands is virtually impossible.

 Some brands are only gated in certain countries, for example, you may be able to sell in the UK but not in Italy.
 The most important thing is to be ungated in the country you send your inventory to.
 With some brands, you may be restricted from selling specific products or a range of their products, so for example with Canon you may be able to sell their printers but not their cameras.